ekowabaka/clearice/README.md

                                  wiki pages in a sorted order
       -h,  --help                shows this help message

-    Hope you had a nice time learning about ClearICE.
+    Hope you had a nice time learning about ClearIce.
 We're pretty sure your cli apps would no longer be boring to work with.

     Report bugs to bugs@clearice.tld